zeyuz35/zeyuz35.github.io/docs/data/notes/2qGHFR7CcKOE0Meu7UU6D.md

 Run the command palette and follow the prompts to build for the first time.
 This required to clone the nextJS template.

-Once this has been cloned once, publish your site by running
+Once this has been cloned once, publish your site (to GitHub) by running

 ```
 dendron publish export --target github